TheRemjx01/ng-nguyen-blog/posts/react-event-delegation.md

 ---
-title: "[WIP]You may not know about React Event Delegation yet"
+title: "You may not know about React Event Delegation yet"
-date: "2020-08-11"
+date: "2020-08-14"
 ---

 React `v17.0-rc` has just been released yesterday.
 This release is quite interesting as its claim: "No new features".
 We can take a cool breath to hear that.
 We don't need to migrate our project from the legacy API to the newer API.
 Change from Class Component to Functional Component or move from old lifecycle hooks method to the new React hooks are quite painful in the past.
 However, the release doc still has some interesting notes.
 One of them is [Changes to Event Delegation](https://reactjs.org/blog/2020/08/10/react-v17-rc.html#changes-to-event-delegation), this blog will remind about the event propagation then show some facts and reveal the unclear part about React Event Delegation.